deepeters/simple-supermatt/README.md

 ### Frontend

 ReactJS was used to build the user interface for the web application to handle the view layer.
 ReactJS makes dynamic web pages and also allows for reusable components.
-To set the frontend of this application:
+To set the frontend of this application.
 After creating SuperMatt CRUD APISs using spring boot on the main souecr folder navigate into the main/resources folder and create a webapp folder cd into it and clone the frontend repo into webapp.
 Run npm install to install all required dependancies described on the package.json file.
 Dependancies include the following:

 - npx-react-app supermatt-frontend
 - npm install react-bootstrap bootstrap
 - npm install --save react-router-dom
 - npm i --save @fortawesome/fontawesome-svg-core
 - npm install --save @fortawesome/free-solid-svg-icons
 - npm install --save @fortawesome/react-fontawesome
 - npm install axios

 <img src="images/add.png">